MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Choose the right collaboration tool for your group</h3>
-                                                    <p>With Office 365, you can meet the unique needs of every group in your company.
-Start using Outlook for email-based collaboration, Yammer to create communities of interest, Microsoft Teams for chat, Skype for Business for voice and video meetings on any device, and more.</p>
+                                                    <p>Office 365 has you covered&mdash;Outlook for email-based collaboration, Yammer to create communities of interest, Microsoft Teams for chat, or Skype for Business for voice and video meetings on any device.</p>
                                                 </div>
                                             </div>
                                         </div>